AckerlyXu/heima/articles/automation/automation-edit-textual-runbook.md

 3. Expand the node for the type of asset you want.
 4. Right click the asset to insert and select **Add to canvas**.
 For [variable assets](automation-variables.md), select either **Add "Get Variable" to canvas** or **Add "Set Variable" to canvas** depending on whether you want to get or set the variable.
 5. The code for the asset is inserted into the runbook.

-## To edit a runbook with the Azure portal
-Use the following procedure to open a runbook for editing in the textual editor.

-1. In the Azure portal, select **Automation** and then then click the name of an automation account.
-2. Select the **Runbooks** tab.
-3. Click the name of the runbook you want to edit and then select the **Author** tab.
-4. Click the **Edit** button at the bottom of the screen.
-5. Perform the required editing.
-6. Click **Save** when your edits are complete.
-7. Click **Publish** if you want the latest draft version of the runbook to be published.

-### To insert an activity into a Runbook
-1. In the Canvas of the textual editor, position the cursor where you want to place the activity.
-2. At the bottom of the screen, click **Insert** and then **Activity**.
-3. In the **Integration Module** column, select the module that contains the activity.
-4. In the **Activity** pane, select an activity.
-5. In the **Description** column, note the description of the activity.
-Optionally, you can click View detailed help to launch help for the activity in the browser.
-6. Click the right arrow.
-If the activity has parameters, they will be listed for your information.
-7. Click the check button.
-Code to run the activity will be inserted into the runbook.
-8. If the activity requires parameters, provide an appropriate value in place of the data type surrounded by braces <>.

-### To insert code for a child runbook into a runbook
-1. In the Canvas of the textual editor, position the cursor where you want to place the [child runbook](automation-child-runbooks.md).
-2. At the bottom of the screen, click **Insert** and then **Runbook**.
-3. Select the runbook to insert from the center column and click the right arrow.
-4. If the runbook has parameters, they will be listed for your information.
-5. Click the check button.
-Code to run the selected runbook will be inserted into the current runbook.
-6. If the runbook requires parameters, provide an appropriate value in place of the data type surrounded by braces <>.

-### To insert an asset into a runbook
-1. In the Canvas of the textual editor, position the cursor where you want to place the activity to retrieve the asset.
-2. At the bottom of the screen, click **Insert** and then **Setting**.
-3. In the **Setting Action** column, select the action that you want.
-4. Select from the available assets in the center column.
-5. Click the check button.
-Code to get or set the asset will be inserted into the runbook.

 ## To edit an Azure Automation runbook using Windows PowerShell
 To edit a runbook with Windows PowerShell, you use the editor of your choice and save it to a .ps1 file.
 You can use the [Get-AzureAutomationRunbookDefinition](http://aka.ms/runbookauthor/cmdlet/getazurerunbookdefinition) cmdlet to retrieve the contents of the runbook and then [Set-AzureAutomationRunbookDefinition](http://aka.ms/runbookauthor/cmdlet/setazurerunbookdefinition) cmdlet to replace the existing draft runbook with the modified one.